Prevent Falls: Bathroom Help for Stroke Patients

 How do I manage strong smells from personal care or cleaning products?

-Some folks become sensitive to scents after a life event or illness.
-Choose fragrance-free, hypoallergenic items whenever possible.
-Keep air circulating with a small fan or cracked window.
-A few drops of essential oil on a cloth placed nearby (not in a diffuser) can be calming without overwhelming the senses.
+Some people develop heightened sensitivity to scents following a major life event or illness.
+Choosing fragrance-free, hypoallergenic items whenever possible can prevent irritation and discomfort.
+Keeping air moving with a small fan or a slightly open window helps freshness stay balanced.
+A few drops of essential oil on a nearby cloth—not inside a diffuser—can offer a gentle, calming effect without overwhelming senses.

 What should I keep close by during clean-up time to avoid multiple trips?